marcBook-air/project-marcBook-air/DOC and MARKDOWNFILES/REVIEW.md

             }
         }
 ## Point 3:
-I forgot to put a link to my screencast in my README so that is fixed now
+I forgot to put a link to my screencast in my README so that is fixed now.

-I didn't get any further points of improvement.